 Immunotherapies on the rise

-In recent years, we’ve seen remarkable progress in combatting devastating cancers, with the rise of immunotherapies across a breadth of therapeutic modalities, from antibody-based immunomodulators to cell-based therapies to other emerging technologies.
-And yet, while there are more than 30 approved immunotherapies on the market today, only about 15-20% of patients respond to available treatments, demonstrating a necessity for more effective and tolerable options.1
+In recent years, we’ve seen remarkable progress in combatting devastating cancers, with the rise of immunotherapies across a breadth of therapeutic modalities, from antibody-based immunomodulators to cell-based therapies, to other emerging technologies.
+And yet, while there are more than 30 approved immunotherapies on the market today, a minority of patients respond to these available treatments, demonstrating a necessity for more effective and tolerable options.1

 In light of our ultimate goal of offering curative-potential therapies to as many people living with cancer as possible, we now have the opportunity to build upon these successes by leveraging our ever-expanding insights into new mechanisms of action at the level of the immune system to advance standards of care.